A Design, Marketing, and Advertising Agency

 We share how we each use Intervals and what tips and tricks we’d like to show one another, to make sure we are leveraging Intervals as much as possible

-Intervals software for small businesses was a perfect fit for taking their workflow online.
+Intervals was a perfect fit for taking their workflow online.
 “We tested out time tracking software, but all it did was track time,” shared Michael.
 “They didn’t have the task functionality that Intervals does.”
 Intervals has become the go-to application for all of Imbue’s tasks, and is the center-point for day-to-day workflow, status meetings, and debriefings.
 “Intervals is always up on the screen, all day long, so we can reference it at any time,” says Michael.

 Now it takes only a minute to pull up a project list and identify scope creep, or filter a task list to see what needs attention next, or to create an entirely new project and hand it off to their team.
 From lists and reports to dashboards and graphs, Intervals creative agency management software has Imbue’s workflow covered.